criteo/cookbook-release/README.md

 CookbookRelease::Rake::RepoTask.new
 ```

 will allow to create tasks to generate html changelog between HEAD and master branch.
 It aims to make some changes more visible such as [Risky] tag (or any tag used for major changes).
+You may add a `sub_dir` parameter to restrict the scope of the changes to a sub-directory of the git root.